Supply Chain Dashboard: 5 Examples + Template

 ✅ Usability for Less-Technical Users

-If your ops manager needs a training course to pull a report, your dashboard has failed.
+If your ops manager needs a training course just to pull a report, the dashboard has failed.

 Your dashboard should: